An Explanation of the Professional and Amateur Sports Protection Act (Paspa)

 UPDATE: May 14, 2018- Paspa Repealed

-The US Supreme Court ruled in favor of New Jersey in the sports betting case.
+The US Supreme Court ruled in favor of New Jersey in the dawn out and notable sports betting case.
 SCOTUS stated their majority view that PASPA is unconstitutional in its enforcement on 46 states.
 The law was repealed as a result of the ruling.
-This means that the 46 states once affected by PASPA can now offer regulated sports betting if they pass appropriate legislation.
-States like New Jersey and West Virginia will have betting options available in the coming weeks since they already passed legislation that was triggered once PASPA was stricken down.
+This means that the 46 states once restricted by PASPA can now offer regulated sports betting if they pass appropriate legislation.
+Between May 2018 and mid April 2019, 10 states have passed legislation legalizing sports betting and many others have pending legislation on the table.

 The federal government may decide to step in and regulate nationwide sports gambling.
-For now, states are in control of their own destiny in regards to the new industry.
-There may be some aftereffects announced over the course of the next few weeks in an effort to curtail widespread gambling expansion.
+For now, states are in control of their own destiny in regards to domestic sports gambling.
+There may be some aftereffects announced over time in an effort to curtail widespread gambling expansion.
 We will update this page as the new laws become clearer and once we know more about how this post-PASPA US betting environment will play out.

 Opposition to the PASPA Law

 NJ demonstrated the most recent opposition to the law in their effort to legalize state based sports betting for their residents and visitors.
-They were unsuccessful in their first attempt and were defeated by a lawsuit brought against them by the NFL, NBA, NCAA and other parties.
-The state lost the lawsuit, however they still proceeded in legalizing sports betting in New Jersey, with several contingencies in place that they are confident will appease their opponents.
-They have requested that the PASPA be repealed on the basis that it is unconstitutional, infringing on state's rights as provided for in the US constitution.
-New Jersey issued a lawsuit in 2009 declaring that the PASPA act is inherently unconstitutional.
-The case is still pending.
-Other states requesting a repeal of the law include Rhode Island, Iowa, Missouri and California, who has joined the New Jersey lawsuit.
-States are beginning to understand the fiscal advantages that will be present with state licensed sports betting.
+They were unsuccessful in their first attempt and were defeated by a lawsuit brought against them by the NFL, NBA, NCAA, and other parties.
+The state lost the lawsuit, however, they still proceeded in legalizing sports betting in New Jersey, with several contingencies in place that they are confident will appease their opponents.

-The PASPA law bans US based sports betting throughout the US.
-Any loopholes which would allow online sports betting are effectively closed by the Federal Wire Act that does specifically ban U.S. based online sports betting.
-However, the law does not prohibit US players from participating in legally licensed and regulated online sports betting services located outside of the United States within jurisdictions that have expressly legalized Internet sportsbook gambling for their respective territories.
+However, neither of these laws, active or repealed, prohibit US players from participating in legally licensed and regulated online sports betting services located outside of the United States within jurisdictions that have expressly legalized Internet sportsbook gambling for their respective territories.

 This means that if you participate in offshore online sports betting at destinations that hold legitimate licensing and are subject to regulatory oversight from a respected government, you will not be breaking the law.
-It is illegal to own or operate an online bookmaking business located in the US, or to operate a land based sportsbook or sports lottery within a US state that is not exempted by the Professional and Amateur Sports Protection Act.
-As long as you restrict your sports wagering to legally licensed and regulated destinations online and offline, you are not doing anything illegal.
+As long as you restrict your sports wagering to legally licensed and regulated destinations online and offline, whether domestic or offshore, you are not doing anything illegal.

 Will US Based Online Sports Betting Be Legal Anytime Soon?